carbon-language/carbon-lang/libcxx/docs/RangesStatus.rst

 Misc.
 Items and TODOs
 ====================================

-(Note: files with required updates will contain the TODO at the begining of the list item so they can be easily found via global search.)
+(Note: files with required updates will contain the TODO at the beginning of the list item so they can be easily found via global search.)

     * TODO(XX_SPACESHIP_CONCEPTS): when spaceship support is added to various STL types, we need to update some concept tests.